-- Have at least 10 years experience as a full time technology
+- Have at least 10 years experience as a full time technology/engineering

 educator prior to the date of application and have 10 consecutive

-years of member in ITEEA and hold a current membership at the
+years of membership in ITEEA and hold a current membership at the

 time the DTE is awarded.